deepanshu-yadav/devopsprojects23/README.md

 # CI with GitHub Actions

 Push something in some branch raise a pull request in the repository.
-You will the tests being executed.
+You will see the tests being executed in the actions section.

 # Docker